-BUSG 1303 PRINCIPLES OF FINANCE (3-0) CREDIT 3

-Financial dynamics of a business.
+BUSG 1303 PRINCIPLES OF FINANCE (3-0) CREDIT 3 Prerequisite: Texas Success Initiative complete in Reading and Math.
+(Offered only in spring semester) Financial dynamics of a business.
 Includes monetary and credit theory, cash inventory, capital management, and consumer and government finance.
 Emphasizes the time value of money.

-BUSG 1307 ENTREPRENEURSHIP AND ECONOMIC DEVELOPMENT (3-0) CREDIT 3
+BUSG 1307 ENTREPRENEURSHIP AND ECONOMIC DEVELOPMENT (3-0) CREDIT 3 (Offered only in spring semester)

 Prerequisite: A "C" or better in ACCT 2301 or ACCT 2302, BMGT 1327 and BUSI 1301.
 Overview of entrepreneurship as an economic development strategy.
 Includes community support systems for entrepreneurs.